-We also have a Thrift Store that is located just a few doors down from our main shelter that is located close to downtown Salem.
+We also have a Thrift Store that is located next door to shelter that is located in Keizer Oregon.
 Sales from the thrift store help offset some of the costs of caring for the kitties.

 What programs do you fund with donations?

 We have 3 programs in our organization, but only 2 use donated funds.
 The third program generates its own funding and earns enough to be put back into the first two programs.

 The purpose of the Adoption Program is to provide a medical package, socialization and marketing to shelter cats so that they can find loving, forever homes.